 The goals of CT in the acute setting are:

-exclude other intracranial pathologies that may mimic a stroke, such as tumor
+exclude other intracranial pathologies that may mimic a stroke, such as a tumor

 The earliest CT sign visible is a hyperdense segment of a vessel, representing direct visualization of the intravascular thrombus/embolus and as such is visible immediately 7.
 Although this can be seen in any vessel, it is most often observed in the middle cerebral artery (see hyperdense middle cerebral artery sign and middle cerebral artery dot sign).
-It may be of therapeutic and prognostic value to differentiate this hyperdense 'regular' thromboembolus from a calcified cerebral embolus.
+It may be of therapeutic and prognostic value to differentiate this hyperdense 'regular' thromboembolic focus from a calcified cerebral embolus.

 Within the first few hours, a number of signs are visible depending on the site of occlusion and the presence of collateral flow.
 Early features include:

-lentiform nucleus changes seen as early as 1 hour after occlusion, visible in 75% of patients at 3 hours 6
+lentiform nucleus changes are seen as early as 1 hour after occlusion, visible in 75% of patients at 3 hours 6

-With time the hypoattenuation and swelling become more marked resulting in a significant mass effect.
+The hypoattenuation and swelling become more marked with time, resulting in a significant mass effect.
 This is a major cause of secondary damage in large infarcts.

 CT perfusion has emerged as a critical tool in selecting patients for reperfusion therapy as well as increasing the accurate diagnosis of ischemic stroke among non-expert readers four-fold compared to routine non-contrast CT 9.